'You've underestimated us': How McCarthy's horse-trading stopped a GOP revolt in debt fight - KESQ

 “We are the only ones to lift the debt limit to make sure this economy is not in jeopardy,” McCarthy beamed in the Capitol’s ornate Statuary Hall moments after the gavel came down, calling on President Joe Biden to negotiate a spending-cut deal he has resisted for months.
 He added: “You’ve underestimated us.”

 It was an effort that was months in the making.
 Immediately after securing the speakership in a messy, 15-ballot race, McCarthy made the concerted decision to avoid the pitfalls of a predecessor, John Boehner, and allow rank-and-file members to feel like they could shape the ultimate package rather than being steamrolled by leadership.
 A dozen listening sessions were held by two members of his whip team, Reps.
-Tom Emmer of Minnesota and Guy Reschenthaler of Pennsylvania, starting in February.
+Tom Emmer of Minnesota and Guy Reschenthaler of Pennsylvania, starting in February and continuing with them calling every member through this past weekend.
 Then there were regular meetings of the so-called “five families” — nicknamed after the mob families in “The Godfather” — that represent various ideological factions of the conference and were led by Rep. Garret Graves of Louisiana.

 But even after they had agreed to an outline of their deal last week, McCarthy continued to run into pitfalls.
 In a meeting last week in the basement of the Capitol, he and his team moved to appease conservatives who wanted to target tax breaks for biofuels in the Democrats’ Inflation Reduction Act.
 McCarthy agreed, prompting a furious pushback by Iowa Republicans, including a tense phone call between Gov. Kim Reynolds and McCarthy.